WVEE: 1940s

-The following year, television station WAGA-TV was added as a CBS network affiliate and is now a Fox Television owned and operated station.

 1950s and 1960s

 In 1959, WAGA-AM-FM were acquired by Plough Broadcasting, a subsidiary of a pharmaceutical company that decided to invest in radio stations.
 Their call letters were switched to WPLO and WPLO-FM, and the two stations continued to simulcast WPLO's successful country programming.

 In the late 1960s, the Federal Communications Commission (FCC) began requiring AM stations in larger cities to end full-time simulcasts, promoting new programming on FM stations.
 WPLO had Georgia State University students program and host a free form "underground" format, giving the students academic credit instead of pay.
 The arrangement allowed Plough to have an inexpensive FM presence in the years before FM came to dominate the radio spectrum.
 It created enough interest among the student body that the Georgia Board of Regents obtained a construction permit and license for its own station at the university, WRAS-FM.

 Plough management believed the music programmed by the Georgia State students could become a profitable commercial format if presented professionally.
 By 1969, WPLO-FM was billing itself as "Atlanta's Alternative High", and described its 103.3 frequency as "103-and-a-third".
 Program directors in this progressive rock era included Ed Shane, Steve Hosford, and Chris Morgan.